Skip to main content

 Workspace admin✅ Any non-OAuth connection in the workspace

-Regular user❌ Only through assistants
+Regular user❌ Only through agents

 Choosing the Right Sharing Method